 Like other quick bread recipes, you make beer bread without yeast, a shortcut that makes it especially easy to prepare.
+You won’t believe how little effort it takes to make something so incredibly delicious!

+This beer bread recipe is buttery and moist.
+The inside crumb is sturdy but tender, similar to Irish soda bread.
+The outside is lightly craggy.
 One of my favorite parts about eating beer bread is picking off that textured top!

-The Best Beer for Beer Bread
+What Is the Best Beer to Use for Beer Bread?

-- Mild Beer Bread.
+- Make It Mild.
 Use a plain, ultra light beer like Miller Light.
 (If you live in Wisconsin and want an upgrade, try New Glarus Spotted Cow.)

 - Go Seasonal.
 Try making beer bread with pumpkin ale, a nutty brown winter ale, or even a hard cider.